 Whether you’re traveling overseas and want to watch your favorite Netflix shows, or you’re snuggled in at home wanting to catch the latest regional content, a VPN is your best bet for accessing these shows.

-Netflix knows this is a reason many people use VPNs and it’s constantly trying to block that ability.
-That's why we test the VPNs review with Netflix.
+Netflix knows this is a reason many people use VPNs, and it’s constantly trying to block that ability.
+That's why we test every VPN we review with Netflix.

-Previously, we had trouble unblocking Netflix Canada but were able to access all the other libraries without issue.
-This time, we were able to access all the libraries we tested with minimal issue and watch high quality streams, too.
+Previously, we had trouble unblocking Netflix Canada but were able to access all the other libraries without issues.
+This time, we were able to access all the libraries we tested with minimal issues and watch high quality streams, too.

 DNS leak test